dmbarbour/wikilon/docs/AwelonLang.md

 ## Monadic Programming

 The [monad pattern](https://en.wikipedia.org/wiki/Monad_%28functional_programming%29) is convenient for explicit modeling of effects, exceptions, backtracking, lightweight APIs or DSLs, and multi-stage programs.
 However, this pattern requires syntactic support, lest it devolve into an illegible mess of deeply nested functions.
-Consider a lightweight candidate projection for monadic command sequences:
+Consider a lightweight candidate projection supporting monadic command sequences:

         X; Y; Z == X [Y;Z] cseq == X [Y [Z] cseq] cseq

 This projection flattens nesting, enabling direct expression of program logic.
 The command sequence combinator `cseq` binds our continuation `[Y;Z]` to the result of computing `X`.
 To complete our monad, we must define a pure `return` such that `return [Y] cseq` locally rewrites to `Y`.
-To fit with Awelon's tacit stack programming style, we return the data stack rather than an explicit value.
+(To fit Awelon's tacit stack programming style, we implicitly return the current data stack rather than an explicit value from the stack.)
 This projection conveniently layers with *Named Local Variables* such that `Z` can access variables defined at `X` or `Y`.
 Hence, we get conventional variable scoping with no extra effort.

 Of course, this projection conveniently supports only one monad.
 I propose a variant of the *operational monad*, which is adaptable and extensible through the operation type, and supports local definition of effect handlers.
 See also [Operational Monad Tutorial](https://apfelmus.nfshost.com/articles/operational-monad.html) by Heinrich Apfelmus or [Free and Freer Monads](http://okmij.org/ftp/Computation/free-monad.html) by Oleg Kiselyov.
 With the operational monad, one monad is sufficient for all monadic programming use cases.